-APTS course 2nd-6th September 2013
+APTS course 1st-5th September 2014

 Nonparametric Smoothing

 Preliminary Material

 Adrian Bowman & Ludger Evers

-University | School of Mathematics of Glasgow | & Statistics

 This APTS course will cover a variety of methods which enable data to be modelled in a flexible manner.
-As preparation, it would be helpful to revise the following topics covered in earlier APTS courses:

-- linear models, including the Bayesian version; - generalised linear models; - R programming; - Taylor series expansions and standard asymptotic methods.
+As preparation, it would be helpful to revise the following topics covered in earlier APTS courses: - linear models, including the Bayesian version; - generalised linear models; - R programming; - Taylor series expansions and standard asymptotic methods.

 The main emphasis will be on regression settings, because of the widespread use and application of this kind of data structure.
 However, the preliminary material covers various aspects of density estimation, to introduce some of the main ideas of nonparametric smoothing and to highlight some of the main issues involved.
 It is likely that many people will have come across these ideas in one form or another.
-The preliminary material aims to

-- explore simple kernel methods; - show how these can be used to construct smooth density estimates; - investigate some simple theoretical properties; - experiment with software available in R; - consider some illustrations of their use in analysing data.
+The preliminary material aims to - explore simple kernel methods; - show how these can be used to construct smooth density estimates; - investigate some simple theoretical properties; - experiment with software available in R; - consider some illustrations of their use in analysing data.